souxls/Collections/README.md

 * [Selenium ](https://github.com/SeleniumHQ/selenium) - Selenium is an umbrella project encapsulating a variety of tools and libraries enabling web browser automation.
 Selenium specifically provides infrastructure for the W3C WebDriver specification — a platform and language-neutral coding interface compatible with all major web browsers.
 * [frida](https://github.com/frida/frida) - Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
 * [magic-python](https://github.com/iswbm/magic-python) - Python 黑魔法手册
+* [learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
+Collection of Python scripts that are split by topics and contain code examples with explanations.

 ### Go
 * [awesome-go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software.